thedgglmister/ft_printf/README.md

 # ft_printf
-The 1st project of the algorithms branch at 42us
+The 1st project of the algorithms branch at 42 Silicon Valley

 ### --Project Description--